 If you have a low or moderate income, the Earned Income Tax Credit (EITC) can help you reduce the amount of taxes you owe.
 The amount of credit you receive is based on your income and the number of eligible children you apply for.
 You can also take advantage of other credits such as the child tax credit, the child and dependent care credit, the savings credit, the foreign tax credit, the U. S.

+opportunity credit, the lifetime learning credit, and the premium tax credit.
+If you live in a state without income taxes or have made large purchases such as a new car or furniture set for your living room, the sales tax deduction is the best option.
 Employees pay Social Security tax at a rate of 6.2% with a contribution limit based on salary and pay a Medicare tax of 1.45% with no limit.
 They continue to be charged each subsequent rate until they reach their total gross income or the highest tax bracket.